slip-slap/slip-slap.github.io/_posts/2019-08-06-math-introduction.md

 ---
 layout: post
-title: "math"
+title: "Math: Outline and History"
-keywords: [ "numberical analysis"]
+keywords: []
 description: ""
 category: "math"
-tags: ["functional analysis"]
+tags: []
 ---
 {% include JB/setup %}

 <img src="{{IMAGE_PATH}}/math.png"  />

 1. set is the foundations of all the branches of modern mathmatics
 2. According to the function of math braches, math can be divided into four parts, structure, space, change, application, and discrete.

 #### Difference between space and structure